HousePrices/IrishHousePrices/README.md

 This web app provides an easy-to-use interface for querying property sales data in Ireland.
 Users can enter a full or partial address to retrieve a list of historical sales for that location, including the date of sale and the final price.

 It uses a publicly available API to get the data.
-You can see how the results compares against [Irish House Prices at IrishHouses.ie](https://irishhouses.ie) or [the Property Price Register](https://www.propertypriceregister.ie/)
+You can see how the results compares against Irish [House Prices](https://irishhouses.ie) or [the Property Price Register](https://www.propertypriceregister.ie/)

 ---